technofocus-pte/sapintgrtnppdepth/Lab 2/Lab 2 - Optimizing Product Management and Orders at Contoso Electronics via Power App and SAP Integration.md

     ![](./media/image9.png)

-4. Enter the following details in the SAP OData configuration window.
+4. Enter the following details in the SAP OData configuration window and then click on **Create**.

     | Authentication Type | Basic |
     |----|----|